SnailUsbs/Webfishing-Fall-Map/README.md

 - Bushes, leaves, trees, and grass have been retextured to be in line with fall colors

-# V1.0.3 CHANGE LOG:
+# V1.0.4 CHANGE LOG:
-- Fixed ripple spots that were floating
-- Fixed the quest board so you won't be able to get stuck behind it
-- Fixed a a glitchy ramp that would cause your player to get stuck if you dove into it
-- Fixed a broken boombox
+- Fixed the broken spawn glitch
-- Added signs that tell you if a pond is salt or fresh water (ocean is 100% salt water)
-- Added a floor under the ocean, so now the webswimming mods works on the map
+- Added another chalk zone on the island with yellow trees